jia-xinyu/jia-xinyu.github.io/_projects/9_project.md

 # redirect: https://unsplash.com
 ---

 Based on the previous [robotic project](https://jia-xinyu.github.io/projects/8_project/), we developed a 12-degree-of-freedom (DoF) collaborative robot (**cobot**) in 2022.
-It has a pair of force-controlled robotic arms, each equipped with a gripper.
+It has a pair of force-controlled robotic arms, each of which has 6 DoFs and is equipped with a robotic gripper.

 Project members:
 * Mechanics: [Terry Cavan Chan](https://cde.nus.edu.sg/bme/bioroboticslab/author/terry-cavan-chan/), <u>Xinyu Jia</u>, [Haotian Guo](https://cde.nus.edu.sg/bme/bioroboticslab/author/guo-haotian/).